AbdalaMohB/BasicFinancialTracker/README.md

-# BasicFinancialTracker
+# BasicFinancialCalculator
-A basic financial tracker made using Jetpack Compose
+A basic financial calculator made using Jetpack Compose